 7.14.2.
 Students may use push-pins (not thumbtacks), in reasonable numbers, to affix items to the walls.
-When a student moves out of a room, he or she should pull out the push-pins.
+When a student moves out of a room, they should pull out the push-pins.
 Push-pins will work on walls unless there is very hard plaster underneath.

 7.14.3.
 If a room has painted wallpaper over very hard plaster, there is no recommended way of affixing items to the wall that is guaranteed not to cause damage.

 7.14.5.
-Students are not allowed to paint the walls or ceilings of their rooms.
+Students are not permitted to paint the walls or ceilings of their rooms.
 Students who do will be charged to repaint the room.

 7.14.6.
-Curtains should not be hung up as room dividers under any circumstances, whether the curtains are fire-safe or not.
+Curtains must not be hung up as room dividers under any circumstances, whether the curtains are fire-safe or not.

 Furniture is a precious resource for a residential community.
 Often mobile and fragile, furniture is easily mistreated and made unusable if the community is not careful.
 Unauthorized furniture may not meet applicable safety standards.